biboyd/SALSA/docs/source/annotated_example.rst

 The total column density along the lightray, the total found via the ice method and the total found by spectacle is recorded in a legend in the spectra plot.

+You can see there is a discrepancy between the ice and spectacle method.
+Due to the changing velocity profile, the ice method extracts two absorbers.
+Spectacle cannot only fits one absorber because the larger absorber drowns out the smaller one.